ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 </cite>
 </figcaption>

 The rod he used was from a "pin flag" identical to the ones used to mark where he had painted the edges of the raceway, as seen in the photographs of the event.
 The flag had been removed and the rod bent at a ninety degree angle, one side significantly shorter than the other.
 He walked along the northern edge of Brooktondale Road, from west to east going in the direction of Mills' Store, holding the shorter side of the bent rod in his closed right hand in front of him, the rod pointed east parallel to the road.
-As he crossed the *previously detected* western edge, the rod began to turn, and by the time he reached the mid point between the two detected edges, the rod had turned fully toward the south and then the southwest, the detected course of the raceway, seemingly verifying what the GPR had detected.
+As he crossed the *previously detected and marked* western edge, the rod began to turn, and by the time he reached the mid point between the two detected edges, the rod had turned fully toward the south and then the southwest, the detected course of the raceway, seemingly verifying what the GPR had detected.

 I asked if I could try, and after brief instruction, I replicated his process described above, and with similar results.
 I must admit that I only walked from a point several feet west of the western edge detected to a point several feet east of the eastern point detected, but as I crossed the western edge, the rod began to waver, and as I approached the center of the supposed raceway, it swung very definitively to the south and then the southwest as I continued.
 It certainly seemed to me as though the rod had moved on its own without my influence.
 If nothing else, it was quite amusing to me.